gibonev/iqs/book_store/README.md

 # Instructions

 ## Base
-A bookstore stores all of their inventory in a csv file.
+A bookstore stores all of their inventory in a `inventory.csv` file.
 They would like to

 1. Exclude all books that were published before 2000.
 2. Group them by author.
 3. The output should be in json format.
-It should match ```expected_output.json``` (order is irrelevant)
+It should match `expected_output.json` (order is irrelevant)

 ## Extra Credit